rubenchristoffer/FedoraAnsibleSetup/README.md

 **Default Variables:**
 - `user`: _Prompted during execution_
+- `vfio_pci_gpu_ids`: Ids that should force bind to vfio-driver (to use for GPU passthrough).
+Run `lspci -nn | grep -E 'VGA|3D'` to get IDs (look at values in square brackets near end of output).
+Example: '1002:73bf'.

 ### Fstab
 Configures mounting points by creating directories and adding entries to `/etc/fstab`.